NIAENGD/ReimagineDoomscrolling/README.md

 ## Development status

-This project remains experimental and many features are incomplete.
-Planned work includes:

-- A richer reader interface for processed articles
-- Persisting results across sessions
-- More configuration around Whisper models and languages
+This project remains experimental.
+Recent updates added a simple reader UI, database-backed storage and a packaging script for easier distribution.

 See [TODO.md](TODO.md) for additional notes.